 $ sudo apt update && sudo apt install --assume-yes iotop # Ubuntu and Debian derivatives $ sudo yum install --assumeyes iotop # Red Hat and CentOS derivatives

-- Use iotop to monitor disk activity for all running processes in near real-time.
+- Run iotop to see disk read and write operations for all running processes.

 $ sudo iotop [sudo] password for user: Total DISK READ: 0.00 B/s | Total DISK WRITE: 0.00 B/s Current DISK READ: 0.00 B/s | Current DISK WRITE: 0.00 B/s TID PRIO USER DISK READ DISK WRITE SWAPIN IO> COMMAND 1 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % init splash 2 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [kthreadd] 3 be/0 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [rcu_gp] 4 be/0 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [rcu_par_gp] 6 be/0 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [kworker/0:0H] 9 be/0 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [mm_percpu_wq] 10 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [ksoftirqd/0] 11 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [rcu_sched] 12 rt/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [migration/0] 13 rt/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [idle_inject/0] 14 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [cpuhp/0] 15 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [cpuhp/1] 16 rt/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [idle_inject/1] 17 rt/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [migration/1] 18 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [ksoftirqd/1] 20 be/0 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [kworker/1:0H-kblockd] 21 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [kdevtmpfs] 22 be/0 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [netns] 23 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [rcu_tasks_kthre] 24 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [rcu_tasks_rude_] 25 be/4 root 0.00 B/s 0.00 B/s 0.00 % 0.00 % [rcu_tasks_trace]